THE DIGITAL SIGNATURE SUITABLE FOR EVERY NEED

 2. A qualified electronic signature shall have the equivalent legal effect of a handwritten signature.

-3. A qualified electronic signature based on a qualified certificate issued in one Member State shall be recognised as a qualified electronic signature in all other Member States.
+3. A qualified electronic signature based on a qualified certificate is valid in all member states.